COPYRIGHT REMOVAL

 Copyright is a form of intellectual property law that provides legal protection for original works, including literary, dramatic, musical, and artistic works, such as poetry, novels, movies, songs, computer software, and architecture.

-A patent protects ideas, inventions and discoveries and must usually be registered with a government to be effective.
+A patent protects ideas, inventions, and discoveries and must usually be registered with a government to be effective.

 A trademark protects words, phrases, symbols, or designs, such as a logo or a business name, and must usually be registered with a government to be effective.

-If someone is using your copyright-protected content without authorization, there are several options available, including filing a civil lawsuit in state or federal court.
 Copyright infringement in the United States may result in statutory damages of up to $150,000 per work infringed and, sometimes, criminal penalties.

 Reputation Rhino’s knowledgeable and passionate team of experts are ready to apply their best online management strategies to improve your online reputation.